voxeet/voxeet-sdk-ios/README.md

 /*
  *  MARK: - Voxeet VoIP push notifications
- *  To handle VoIP push notifications before iOS 10, you must use this AppDelegate extension:
+ *  To handle VoIP push notifications below iOS 10, you must use this AppDelegate extension:
  */

 extension AppDelegate {